headwalluk/vulnz-agent/readme.txt

 **External Service:**

-This plugin communicates with the Vulnz API at `https://vulnz.headwall.net/api` (migrating to `https://api.vulnz.net` soon).
+This plugin communicates with the Vulnz API at `https://api.vulnz.net/api`.
 You will need a Vulnz account and API key to use this plugin.
 Learn more at [https://vulnz.net](https://vulnz.net).

 **Data Transmitted:**